ErikOSorensen/rgtools/README.md

 | unit_of_randomization | string | yes |
 | target_sample_size | string | yes |

-This is slightly different from the Cavenagh et al, in that they seem to only expect a single population per trial (one population consisting of potentially many countries), while we allow for a list of populations per trial.
+This is slightly different from the Cavanagh et al, in that they seem to only expect a single population per trial (one population consisting of potentially many countries), while we allow for a list of populations per trial.